 Exclusive business cooperation agreements.
 The VIEs have entered into an exclusive technical development, consultation and service agreement with the WFOE, pursuant to which the WFOE provides exclusive services to the VIEs.
 In exchange, the VIEs pay a service fee to the WFOE, the amount of which shall be determined, to the extent permitted by applicable PRC laws as proposed by the WFOE, resulting in a transfer of substantially all of the profits from the VIEs to the WFOE.
-The VIEs have incurred RMB382,075, RMB339,623 and RMB584,914 service fee to the WFOE under the VIE arrangements for the years ended December 31, 2019, 2020 and 2021, respectively.
+The VIEs have incurred RMB339,623, RMB584,914 and RMB251,739 service fee to the WFOE for the years ended December 31, 2020, 2021 and 2022, respectively.